thomasmcquillan/Milestone-One-Project/README.md

 [Super Simple Keyframe Slider, by Stephen Scaff](https://github.com/stephenscaff/keyframes-slider/blob/master/demo1.html)

-I didn't end up using it, but this hero-generator by
+[I didn't end up using it, but this hero-generator by Sara Edo is very helpful:(https://hero-generator.netlify.app/)
 ## Content

-All content was produced my myself, the client and developer.
+All content was produced my myself, as the client and the developer/artist.

 ## Media